 Working with Contractors and Builders

 Effective collaboration with experienced professionals can mitigate the risks and control the cost of a home extension.
+For homeowners in London, where space and planning constraints may be slightly more complex, this step is even more critical.

 Key considerations include: